Minimum Hours: 72 hours post-bachelors

 QMB 7939 Executive Issues in Operations Research and Operations Management 2 credits

-With the approval of the DBA Program Committee, students may be permitted to substitute up to four (4) credits of independent study/directed research (e.g., ACG 7906, FIN 7906, GEB 7906, ISM7931, MAN 7905, MAR 7910) for selected issues courses during their final year of the program.
+With the approval of the DBA Major Committee, students may be permitted to substitute up to four (4) credits of independent study/directed research (e.g., ACG 7906, FIN 7906, GEB 7906, ISM7931, MAN 7905, MAR 7910) for selected issues courses during their final year of the major.

 Dissertation Proposal Course4 Credits